-Whilst this is a routine, commonly performed procedure here at The Christie, cytoreduction and HIPEC is a significant operation to have and consequently complications/side effects can occur.
+Whilst this is a, commonly performed procedure here at The Christie, cytoreduction and HIPEC is a significant operation to have and consequently complications/side effects can occur.
 Most of the side effects are from having the operation rather than as a direct result of having the chemotherapy (HIPEC).

-The surgery has serious complications reported in the international literature, however our own complication rates compare very favourably to this.
-In our experience of performing over 1200 procedures since 2002, the risk of serious complication occurs in about 11% of cases.
+In our experience of performing over 1,200 procedures since 2002, the risk of serious complication occurs in about 11% of cases.
 Such a complication may be in the form of bleeding or infection and may require a return to the oncology critical care unit (OCCU) or theatre.
 Minor complications e.g. mild infections, wound problems or clots in the calf veins (DVT), occur in about 22% of cases, but these are often managed quickly and easily.

-Unfortunately there is a risk of death as a result of this treatment, but our rate is less than 1% within 90 days of surgery in all patients treated.
+There is a risk of death as a result of this treatment, but our rate is less than 1% within 90 days of surgery in all patients treated.